evnzt/PlayStation-Save-Manager/README.md

 ## Third-Party Components

-PlayStation Save Manager was interfaces with several community projects.
+PlayStation Save Manager interfaces with several community projects.

 See:

 - THIRD-PARTY-NOTICES.txt
 - CREDITS.txt

-for complete acknowledgements.
+for complete acknowledgments.

 Special thanks to the developers of myMC++, mymc, MemcardRex, PS2 Save Converter / Builder, and PCSX2 for all the inspiration.